methods-cogneuro/methods-cogneuro.github.io/methods-cogneuro-book/intro.md

  * The [nilearn](https://nilearn.github.io/) library in [python](https://www.python.org/), notably for the structural MRI, functional MRI and statistical models sections.
  * The [Dipy](https://dipy.org) library, notably for the section on diffusion MRI.
  * The [MNE python](https://mne.tools/stable/index.html) library is used in the chapter on optical imaging.
- * The brain image visualizations used in the course com in part from public datasets.
+ * The brain image visualizations used in the course come in part from public datasets.
 The origin of the data is indicated in the description of each figure.
  * The logo comes from <a href="https://www.vecteezy.com/free-vector/brain">Brain Vectors by Vecteezy</a>
  * Some images in the book were obtained under unlimited rights for web distribution and limited rights for print (500k copies) via [shutterstock](https://www.shutterstock.com) by P. Bellec.